chartshq/muze/README.md

 ## What is Muze?

-Muze is a data visualization library which uses a layered Grammar of Graphics (GoG) to create composable and interactive charts for web.
+Muze is a data visualization library which uses a layered Grammar of Graphics (GoG) to create composable and interactive data visualization for web.
 It uses a data-first approach to define the constructs and layers of the chart, automatically generates cross-chart interactivity, and allows you to over-ride any behavior or interaction on the chart.

 Muze uses an in-browser [DataModel](https://github.com/chartshq/datamodel) to store and transform data, and control the behaviour of every component in the visualization, thereby enabling creating of complex and cross-connected charts.